Best Oil Filter – Top 5 Best Oil Filters Guide 2017

 Picking the Best Oil Filter

 Picking the best oil filter is one of the most vital parts of Maintaining Your Ride.
+It is right up there with ensuring you’ve got the Best Car Battery for your ride.
 The right combination of oil and filter is essential to prolonging the life of today’s complex engines.
 Cars, Trucks, SUVs, and Hybrids alike all require oil changes on a regular interval.
 These top 5 best oil filters will provide superior protection at a reasonable price.

 The primary job of the oil filter is to prevent contaminants from circulating through the engine.
 To make the engines as efficient as they are today, improving the gas mileage (miles per gallon) to unprecedented levels, manufacturers have to set tolerances between the parts extremely low.
 The oil is what protects the engine components in the extremely harsh environment that they exist.
 Any form of contaminant such as dirt or metal shavings could be disastrous if it made its way into the combustion chamber.
 A high-quality oil filter will exceed the standards for filtration and keep your engine running smooth and clean for a few thousand miles.